dsr88068/dsr88068.github.io/_posts/Blog-0.md

 minikube service hello-node

 This will show  apllaciotn through the load blance with the help of  the minikube service.

-you then will get the reuslt of this web page:
+You then will get the reuslt of this web page:

 ![Hello Wolrd!](/assets/img/Hello.jpg)

-This is the Hello Wolrd !
-Training Lab
+This is the Hello Wolrd ! training Lab